-Can you think of at least one specific area in your plant where you’re replacing electrical wires and cables pretty often?
+Can you think of at least one area where you’re replacing electrical wires and cables often?

 What happens when this cable fails?
 Unplanned downtime?
 You’re too busy for that.

 Why is it failing?
 Is there a lot of flexing or tension on this particular wire?
-Is the area in mind known for being subjected to occasional, or frequent impact?
-Maybe your cable comes in contact with chemicals or faces extreme temperatures.
+Is the area known to occasional, or frequent impact?
+Does your cable come into contact with chemicals or exposure to extreme temperatures?

-When choosing which cable is the best fit for your problem area, you must first ask yourself why the cable is failing and how often it disrupts production?
-If your answer is often, it might be time to look for a longer-lasting product.
-As electrical wire suppliers, we can help you find heat-resistant electrical wires and more.
+When choosing the right cable for your problem area, you must first ask yourself why the cable is failing and how often it disrupts production?
+If your answer is often, it's time to look for a longer-lasting product.
+As experts in the industry, we can help you find the right solution for your failing cable.

 Here are four tips to consider when choosing the right electrical wires and cables with the most life and reliability for your needs: